yakubka/Spring-Mass-System-Simulation/README.md

     Visualize System Behavior:
         The spring stretches and compresses based on physical forces.
         Update parameters like stiffness or damping to see how the system's behavior changes.

-Customization

-    Parameters: Modify gravitational constant gg, maximum stiffness kmaxkmax​, or the frame rate (fps).
-    Design: Adjust the appearance of the spring, mass, and GUI elements.

-Future Enhancements

-    Add energy visualization (potential, kinetic, and damping energy).
-    Introduce support for multiple springs and masses.
-    Save simulation results for analysis.

-License

-This project is open-source and available under the MIT License.